Donnell Woolford: Life After Professional Football

 Upon retirement, Woolford returned to Fayetteville where he helped coach high school football.
 He later coached at East Lincoln High School in Denver, North Carolina.
-He was co-owner of the Fayetteville Ruff Riders football team from 2004-2005 He was Clemson's legend representative at the 2014 ACC Championship Game.
+He was co-owner of the Fayetteville Ruff Riders football team from 2004 to 2005 He was Clemson's legend representative at the 2014 ACC Championship Game.
 He was a graduate assistant coach with the Clemson national championship team in 2016, and was inducted into the South Carolina Hall of Fame in 2017.
 Woolford is now associated with an auto warranty service, and also serves as president of the Donnell Woolford Foundation, assisting the Boys & Girls Clubs of America, and the Jimmy Raye Clinic coaching local youth.

 He donated land for the building of World Faith Ministries in Hope Mills, North Carolina, and continues to work in community activism as a board member on several non-profit organizations.